JaumeFigueras/GisFIRE/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Jaume Figueras** - *GisFIRE Plugin behaviour* - [JaumeFigueras](https://github.com/JaumeFigueras)
 * **Jaume Figueras** - *FARSITE port* - [JaumeFigueras](https://github.com/JaumeFigueras)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the GNU GPLv3 License - see the [COPYING](COPYING) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* FireLab